gytcrt/gytcrt.github.io/index.md

 {{ site.author.about }}

-I am enthusiastic about the application of Bayesian Statistics, Predictive Modeling, Machine Learning, and Natural Language Processing in different fields.
+I am enthusiastic about application of Bayesian Statistics, Predictive Modeling, Machine Learning, and Natural Language Processing in different fields.

 The appreciation of art, fashion, literature, and different cultures governs my life.
 And I enjoy jogging, cycling and traveling a lot.